A recount is required to fill a councillor vacancy on the Glenorchy City Council, created by the passing of Councillor Jan Dunsby.

 Tasmania is divided into 29 municipal areas, with each area having a governing council consisting of between 7 and 12 councillors.
 Each council is chaired by a mayor and has a deputy mayor.

-Elections for Tasmania's 29 councils will be conducted by full postal ballot every four years.
-The next Local Government elections will be held during September and October 2022.
+Elections for Tasmania's 29 councils are conducted by full postal ballot every four years.
+The next Local Government elections are due to be held during September and October 2026.

 A statewide map displaying the boundaries of the 29 Local Government municipal areas.